 - EDS Wellness Holdings Ltd v.
 Shum Yeung (HCA 1775/2012, 11th March 2015).
 Acted for a listed company; successfully resisted a judgment debtor’s application to set aside judgment on the alleged ground of fraud (led by Ambrose Ho SC)

 - 廣東長虹電子有限公司 v.
 Inspur Electronics (HK) Ltd 2 HKLRD 714.
-Recent leading authorities on appeal against leave to enforce Mainland award.
+Appeal against leave to enforce Mainland award